cwboyd/adobebrick.github.io/_posts/2016-02-09-build-your-own-valentine.md

 If you’d like to see other examples of Lego flowers, check us out on [Pinterest]( https://www.pinterest.com/adobebrick/), and keep up to date on what we’re building on [Instagram]( https://www.instagram.com/adobe_brick/).

 Thanks again for stopping by!
 Drop us a line and let us know what you think.
 We’re also on [Facebook] ( https://www.facebook.com/people/Adobe-Brick/100010734844686) and [Twitter]( https://twitter.com/AdobeBrick)  too.
-If you’re looking for bricks, be sure to stop by our [BrickLink:]( http://www.bricklink.com/store.asp?p=AdobeBrick) store.
+If you’re looking for bricks, be sure to stop by our [BrickLink]( http://www.bricklink.com/store.asp?p=AdobeBrick) store.

 See you next week!